Social Studies

 Other | AP course |

-AP U.S. History is designed to be the equivalent of a two-semester introductory college or university U.S. history course.
-In AP U.S. History, students investigate significant events, individuals, developments, and processes in nine historical periods from approximately 1491 to the present.
-Students develop and use the same skills, practices, and methods employed by historians: analyzing primary and secondary sources; making historical comparisons; utilizing reasoning about contextualization, causation, and continuity and change over time; and developing historical arguments.
-The course also provides seven themes that students explore in order to make connections among historical developments in different times and places: American and national identity; migration and settlement; politics and power; work, exchange, and technology; America in the world; geography and the environment; and culture and society.
-An AP exam and a Regents exam in US history are given at the end of the course.
+AP U.S. History is designed to be the equivalent of a two-semester introductory U.S. history college course.
+Students investigate significant events, individuals, developments and processes in nine historical periods from approximately 1491 to the present.
+Students develop and use the same skills, practices and methods employed by historians: analyzing primary and secondary sources; making historical comparisons; utilizing reasoning about contextualization, causation and continuity and change over time; and developing historical arguments.
+The course also provides seven themes that students explore in order to make connections among historical developments in different times and places: American and national identity; migration and settlement; politics and power; work, exchange and technology; America in the world; geography and the environment; and culture and society.
+An AP exam and a Regents exam in US History and Government are given at the end of the course.
 AP exam fee applies.
 Fee waiver or reduction may be available.

 Grade 12 courses